humphreydev5/Docker-for-DevOps/README.md

-# Repo to learn Docker with examples.
-Contributions are most welcome.
+# Docker with examples.
+I want you to know that contributions are most welcome.

 ## If you found this repo useful, give it a STAR 🌠

-You can watch the video version of this repo on my youtube playlist. -> https://www.youtube.com/watch?v=7JZP345yVjw&list=PLdpzxOOAlwvLjb0vTD9BXLOwwLD_GWCmC

 ## What is a container ?